 Animal Care

 The beef cattle industry took a leading role in the development of the Code of Practice for the Care and Handling of Beef Cattle in 1991, its renewal in 2013 and reaffirmation in 2018 after a 5-year review.
 The Code of Practice for the Care and Handling of Beef Cattle provides recommendations for meeting the basic needs of beef cattle.
-The Code was developed to augment existing laws and regulations, reflecting industry’s commitment to the humane treatment and care of beef cattle.
+The Codes of Practice are used to support animal welfare regulations and to drive continuous improvement in our Industry.
+They reflect industry’s commitment to the humane treatment and care of beef cattle.

-The new Code of Practice for the Care and Handling of Beef Cattle was released in mid-2013, following an intensive National Farm Animal Care Council (NFACC) renewal process.
+Codes of practice are intended to be renewed on a 10 year cycle.
+A new Code of Practice for the Care and Handling of Beef Cattle will be developed through the National Farm Animal Care Council (NFACC) process.
 The CCA is a member of NFACC, which brings together animal producer groups, governments, veterinarians, academics, the animal welfare movement, transporters, and other stakeholders to, among other things, review and renew Codes of Practice.
 For more information, please visit the NFACC website.

 Animal health is a big part of animal care.
 The Canadian Beef Cattle On-Farm Biosecurity Standard provides practical and effective on-farm biosecurity practices that, when properly applied and followed, can reduce the risk of impact of endemic diseases and reduce or prevent the risk of a Foreign Animal Disease (FAD) outbreak in the Canadian herd.